 So, if you intend on welding aluminum, be sure to add the cost for a spool gun into your budget.
 It is not included with the welder.

-This is not the most expensive welder on the market.
-But it is not the cheapest either, and prices vary among the retailers.
-Shopping around may save you some money, and what small shop has extra money to spend if they don’t have to.
+This is not the most expensive welder on the market and would be considered as a “cheaper multi-process welder“.
+Prices vary among the retailers so shopping around may save you some money.
 Read below for my recommended alternative.

 As is the case whenever you buy a new welder, do not forget to add the consumables you need.
 Nothing aggravates welders more than putting down the torch of their new welder to run around and try to find some tips or wire.
 Oh, and make sure you have the right gas.

 Features that Make this Model Great

 Since this unit runs off a 120V power supply (w/ 20A breaker), you eliminate the 240v receptacle limitation and can weld in more locations.

 Taking this welder to work is also convenient because of the small, light form factor.
 The LE31MP embraces portability and even includes a built-in carry handle on the top of the unit.